Comparing FinVolution Group (NYSE:FINV) & 1511419 Ontario (OTCMKTS:CSFSF)

 |FinVolution Group

-1511419 Ontario has a beta of 1.16, indicating that its share price is 16% more volatile than the S&P 500.
-Comparatively, FinVolution Group has a beta of 1.06, indicating that its share price is 6% more volatile than the S&P 500.
+1511419 Ontario has a beta of 1.16, meaning that its share price is 16% more volatile than the S&P 500.
+Comparatively, FinVolution Group has a beta of 1.06, meaning that its share price is 6% more volatile than the S&P 500.

-This is a summary of recent recommendations and price targets for 1511419 Ontario and FinVolution Group, as reported by MarketBeat.com.
+This is a summary of current ratings for 1511419 Ontario and FinVolution Group, as reported by MarketBeat.com.

 |Sell Ratings